-Course Prerequisite: Basic Mathematics, Linear Algebra, Machine Learning

-- 1. To develop mathematical concepts required for Deep Learning algorithms - 2.
-To gain an in-depth understanding of training Deep Neural Networks. - 3.
-To acquire knowledge of advanced concepts of Convolution Neural Networks, Autoencoders and Recurrent Neural Networks - 4.
-To get familiarised with the recent trends in Deep Learning.

-- 1. Understand the basic knowledge of Neural Networks - 2.
-Explain the process of training, optimization and Regularization of Deep Neural Networks - 3.
-Design supervised models for DNN - 4.
-Design unsupervised model for DNN - 5.
-Select suitable DNN model for a given application
+Cours se Prerequisite: 1 Basic Mathematics, Linear Algebra, Machine Learning Cours se Objectives: 1 To develop mathematical concepts required for Deep Learning algorithms 2 To gain an in-depth understanding of training Deep Neural Networks.
+3 To acquire knowledge of advanced concepts of Convolution Neural Networks, Autoencoders and Recurrent Neural Networks 4 To get familiarised with the recent trends in Deep Learning.
+Cours se Outcomes: After successful completion of the course students will be able to: 1 Understand the basic knowledge of Neural Networks.
+2 Explain the process of training, optimization and Regularization of Deep Neural Networks 3 Design supervised models for DNN.
+4 Design unsupervised model for DNN.
+5 Select suitable DNN model for a given application.
+6 Recent trends and applications of Neural networ